FASP-QAT/qat-documentation/docs/user/14-annex-2-business-rules.md

 ### 11.B.15.
 Unmet demand:
 - When actual consumption is available = (Actual consumption * Days stocked out) / (Days in Month – Days Stocked out)
-- When no actual consumption is available = Projected Inventory (if < 0)
+- When no actual consumption is available = Projected Inventory (if &lt; 0)

 ### 11.B.16.
 MOS:
 #### Formula: